privateprep/coding-space-website/src/pages/experience-levels/elementary-code.md

   skills:
     - Core Coding Concepts
     - Game Design
+    - Animation
     - Scratch
     - JavaScript
   sellingPoints:
+    - Making Games
-    - Game Design
+    - Block-Based Coding
-    - Collaboration
+    - Creative Coding
   mdContent: In our Elementary Code classes, students ages 8-11 will learn to code
     in Scratch and JavaScript working independently on projects of their own creation.
 First time coders will build games, stories, and animations in